Google reportedly probing possible Russian meddling in election

 Silicon Valley tech giants have been under the microscope as federal investigators delve into what happened.

-Google -- along with Facebook and Twitter -- has reportedly been invited to testify on a Senate Intelligence Committee panel on Nov.
+Google, along with Facebook and Twitter, has reportedly been invited to testify on a Senate Intelligence Committee panel on Nov.
 1 examining how foreign actors may have used social media to interfere with the election.
-Google hasn't said specifically whether or not it will accept the invitation.
+Google hasn't said specifically whether it will accept the invitation.

 Twitter on Thursday said it found 201 accounts that appear to be tied to the same Russian accounts that purchased ads on Facebook that may have influenced the election.
-The company shared its findings with congressional investigators during a closed-door meeting that day.
+Twitter shared its findings with congressional investigators during a closed-door meeting that day.

 But after Twitter gave its report, Sen. Mark Warner of Virginia, a top Democrat on the committee, lambasted Twitter's work as "inadequate."